-Lake Superior is the largest and deepest of the Great Lakes, with a surface area of 31,700 square miles, and a maximum depth of 1,276 ft.
-Very young by geological standards, it is only 10,000-years old.
-The lake that is so large it takes about 200 years to replenish its water supply and it holds 10% of the world’s surface freshwater.
-It is the northernmost of the five Great Lakes bordered by Ontario, Canada, Michigan, Wisconsin, and Minnesota.
+Lake Superior is the largest and deepest of the Great Lakes, with a surface area of 31,700 square miles and a maximum depth of 1,332 feet.
+The lake is so large it takes about 200 years to replenish its water supply, and it holds 10% of the world’s surface freshwater.
+It is the northernmost of the five Great Lakes, bordered by Ontario, Canada, Michigan, Wisconsin, and Minnesota.

 Pro Tip: While touring the Great Lakes, be sure to visit the Top 10 Beaches in Michigan.

-With the surface temperature averaging around 63 degrees Fahrenheit and having just over 1,800 miles of shoreline, it may seem like an inviting lake, especially for a swim.
+With the surface temperature averaging around 63 degrees Fahrenheit and with over 1,800 miles of shoreline, it may seem like an inviting lake, especially for a swim.
 However, being almost a quarter-mile deep and exposed to harsh winters, the water gets cold quickly.

 How Cold Is the Bottom of Lake Superior?